phanikolla/Agentic_AI_Practical/README.md

 ---

 ## 🚀 Quick Start
-1. Navigate to the [`langgraph/`](./langgraph) folder for agentic AI notebooks and guides.
+1. Navigate to the [`langgraph/`](./langgraph) folder.
-2. Navigate to the [`langchain_practical/`](./langchain_practical) folder for LangChain demos and practical guides.
-3. Open the [README](./langgraph/README.md) or [LangChain Practical README](./langchain_practical/README.md) for detailed instructions and notebook guides.
+2. Open the [README](./langgraph/README.md) for detailed instructions and notebook guides.
-4. Launch any notebook in Jupyter or VS Code and start exploring!
+3. Launch any notebook in Jupyter or VS Code and start exploring!

 ### Prerequisites
 - Python 3.8+